RedHatOfficial/ose-pivproxy/README.md

 ```
 _Note: `otherName` value should match the configuration you are using in the pivproxy.conf.
 The default uses the msUPN name type._

 Once the client certificate configuration has been saved and adjusted as needed the rest of the PKI material can be generated.
-Follow the prompts as appropriate on each command if needed.
+Follow the prompts as appropriate on each command if needed _Warning: Failure to add/set a CN will render the certificate unusable._
 ```bash
 []$ openssl genrsa -out client_cert.key 2048
 []$ openssl req -new -key client_cert.key -sha512 -out client_cert.csr